-Before you tackle any stain on your own it is important to know what type of carpet you have (wool, synthetic etc.) as this greatly affects how you should deal with the stain and how stubborn it will be to remove; so although it is tempting to try to DIY the stain, it is always best to call the experts so you don’t cause any further damage!
+Before you tackle any stain on your own it is important to know what type of carpet you have (wool, synthetic etc.) as this greatly affects how you should deal with the stain and how stubborn it will be to remove; so although it is tempting to try to DIY the stain, it is always best to call the professional carpet cleaners so you don’t cause any further damage!

 If luck is on your side, those steps will help drag the red wine stain away from the carpet fibres.
 Sadly, not all stains will be beaten by this method.
 Still, your carpet can be saved by a team of experts that have the right materials and talent.
 A Carpet Cleaning are those experts!
 We have a fully trained team who can get almost any stain out of your carpets!

 Give us a call on 07812 730346 today, and we’ll have your carpet back to its best in no time.